Emilinya/TopologyOptimizer/README.md

 ```

 ### Conda
-If you are using linux (or wsl), you can run the program using conda.
-I have not
-tested that this works, so the following text is simply copied from the TopOpt repository:
+If you are using Linux (or wsl), you can run the program using conda.
+I have not tested that this works, so the following text is simply copied from the TopOpt repository:

 ```bash
 conda env create -f environment.yml --experimental-solver=libmamba